jeremy-w/orthic/manual.md

 e.
 Some common terminations are abbreviated as shown in the following list: [TODO: List.
 Same issue as with all the joining rules, but in miniature.]

 ### The General Method
-The general method of abbreviating long words is to write only the first syllable, and, if necessary, to indicate the termination by writing the last letter or two, separated by a small interval from the first part; thus, {% assign words = 'DIFferenT DIFferenCE acknowledge ESPecialLY CIRcumstanCE EXTRaordinarY REPresentatiVE' | split: ' ' %}{% for word in words -%}
+The general method of abbreviating long words is to write only the first syllable, and, if necessary, to indicate the termination by writing the last letter or two, separated by a small interval from the first part; thus, {% assign words = 'DIFferenT DIFferenCE acknowledge ESPeciallY CIRcumstanCE EXTRaordinarY REPresentatiVE' | split: ' ' %}{% for word in words -%}
     <img src="{{ assets }}/{{ word }}.png" /> **{{ word }}**{% unless forloop.last %}, {% endunless %}
 {%- endfor -%}.
 In many cases the termination may be joined, as in the last three examples.